A Comprehensive Guide to Local Business SEO in 2025

 It’s All Semantics

 Search engines are smart – in a manner of speaking.
 Their ability to process and understand language has improved over time.
 Google understands that if you’re searching for filet mignon, Wagyu beef, or porterhouse, you’re looking for steak – probably a steak restaurant.
-In the same vein, if your content has those terms, Google will understand that you’re probably a steakhouse (or a butcher – but that’s why you chose the right category in Google My Business, and why your content is optimized – more on that later).
+In the same vein, if your content has those terms, Google will understand that you’re probably a steakhouse (or a butcher – but that’s why you chose the right category in your Google Business Profile, and why your content is optimized – more on that later).

 We’re going to discuss several free and paid tools later, but for semantically-related terms, brainstorming can be incredibly effective.
 Write down all of the terms you can think of related to our steakhouse, and you’ll get a great starting point.